-This easy strawberry rhubarb crisp is sweet, tart, and topped with a golden, buttery crumble—no oats required!
+This easy strawberry rhubarb crisp without oats is sweet, tart, and topped with a golden, buttery crumble.
 A simple dessert that tastes like summer in every bite.

-Top down view of strawberry rhubarb crisp in a cast iron pan with dollops of ice cream and fresh berries.
+Top down view of strawberry rhubarb crisp without oats in a cast iron pan with dollops of ice cream and fresh berries.

 This post may contain affiliate links.
 Read disclosure policy.

-Whenever we go strawberry picking, this easy strawberry rhubarb crisp is one of the first strawberry desserts I make.
-It’s light, sweet-tart, and full of fresh summer flavor—just the thing for using up juicy berries.
+Whenever we go strawberry picking, this strawberry rhubarb crisp without oats is one of the first strawberry desserts I make.
+The buttery crumble topping bakes up golden and tender, and the filling is light, sweet-tart, and full of fresh summer flavor.
+It’s just the thing for using up juicy berries.

 Ingredient Notes